-We’ll begin on the east side of the Hudson River in Troy and move south, then continue onto the west side and back north, traveling through Rensselaer, Columbia, Dutchess, Putnam, Westchester, Rockland, Orange, Ulster, Greene, and Albany Counties.
+We’ll begin on the east side of the Hudson River in Troy and move south, then continue onto the west side and back north, traveling through Rensselaer, Columbia, Dutchess, Putnam, Westchester, Rockland, Orange, Ulster, Greene, and Albany counties.

 Note: Check websites of parks and preserves mentioned to confirm which locations are open if you plan to visit.
+As always, please make sure to #leavenotrace if you go to any of these falls.

 Directions: From Troy, at the junction of River St. and Federal St., head southeast on Federal St. for 365 ft and turn right onto 5th Ave.
 Make a slight left onto Hill St. after 0.8 miles.
 Continue 0.4 miles to Spring St. and drive 0.2 miles.
 Turn left onto Linden Ave. and park in the parking area on the left in 0.2 miles.